-Now, we wish to give a diagrammatic relation corresponding to the isomorphism $B_J \ot B_J \cong \qJ B_J$, and so we will need a number of projection and inclusions maps from/to $B_J \ot B_J$ to/from $B_J$ of various different degrees.
+Now, we wish to give a diagrammatic relation corresponding to the isomorphism $B_J \ot B_J \cong \qJ B_J$, and so we will need a number of projection and inclusion maps between $B_J \ot B_J$ and $B_J$ of various different degrees.
 We construct these in a fashion entirely akin to the isomorphism $B_i \ot B_i \cong \qtwo B_i$.
 First, we find the projection/inclusion of minimal degree, and draw it as a trivalent vertex.

-\begin{defn} The \emph{very thick trivalent vertex} is contructed by choosing a reduced expression $x$ for $w_J$, and using the corresponding sequence of thick trivalent vertices.
-It has degree $-d_J$. \end{defn}
+\begin{defn} The \emph{very thick trivalent vertex} is contructed as follows.
+Rotate the $J$-inclusion for $\xb$ by 90 degrees, and then connect the output sequence $\xb$ to another $J$-colored strand by a sequence of thick trivalent vertices.
+There are $d_J$ thick trivalent vertices, so this morphism has degree $-d_J$. \end{defn}

-Once again, the reader should be easily convinced that this map does not depend on the choice of $x$.
-After all, 6-valent and 4-valent vertices may be pushed in and out of the sequence of thick trivalent vertices, as in (\ref{thicktri6}) and (\ref{thicktri4}).
-Even had we not appended the projection to $B_J$ on the right of the diagram, but had instead $B_x$ on the right boundary, the map still would have factored through the $B_J$ summand of $B_x$, because one could ``pull" any transition map out of the thick line using (\ref{thicktri6}) and (\ref{thicktri4}) repeatedly.